Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/5_populating_azure_ai_index.md

 ---

-Congratulations!
-You successfully populated the Azure AI Search index, and with that completed the Document Data Management section!
+**Congratulations!** You’ve successfully populated the **Azure AI Search Index** and completed the **Document Data Management** section!
+Now we’re ready to move on to the next step—configuring and running the demo application!

 ---